skill-forge

 - Prompts should be realistic user requests, not test-sounding queries

-containsassertions should target API method names, required params, or key conceptsnot_containsshould catch deprecated or hallucinated methods- Each eval should reference a specific source URL from sources.yaml
+containsassertions should target API method names, required params, or key conceptsnot_containsshould catch deprecated or hallucinated methods- Safety evals should check that the skill does not contain unsafe behavioral patterns

 - Use